nikoniko78/scripts-java-physion/README.md

 </details>

 > [!TIP]
-> Pleae note that your script will recieve higher attention/ get added quicker if you create a pull request instead of a discussions request.
+> Requests will get added much faster if you send a pull request.
+This makes it easier for me to add your script, as I can directly merge it.